The world of video marketing is growing and the impact of video is taking a bigger piece of the marketing pie.

 Money makes the world go round, so it isn’t a surprise that cost is a central consideration for any marketing strategy.
 Define what’s your video marketing budget and what you are willing to spend on each component.
 Use your marketing dollars wisely and invest in cost-efficient tools like Promo.com’s video creation tool to execute the videos optimized for every social channel.
 Then set a budget for each platform and adjust as you see your return on investment.

-Obviously the more you can budget, the greater your reach.
+Obviously the more you can budget, the greater your reach is.
 But, you can’t just upload your content, throw in some money and then “set it and forget it.”
-It’s essential to keep an eye on which ads do better so you can grasp an idea of what your audience wants to adjust your bids accordingly in real time.
+It’s essential to keep an eye on which ads do better so you can grasp an idea of what your audience wants to adjust your bids accordingly in real-time.
 Keeping a social media scorecard is a great way to keep track of your efforts and make sure that they are worth your resources.

 Continue updating your marketing budget as you see fit and fine-tuning according to your experience and industry benchmark.
 You should think of your budget like an AC, there is a perfect temperature, you just have to turn the dial to find it.